sidweb00/Chatpad/README.md

 This is a Realtime Chat Application with Social Auth and dedicated chat APIs/sockets.

-Created using React and [https://chatengine.io](https://chatengine.io)
+Created using React and Chat Engine [https://chatengine.io](https://chatengine.io)

 Authentication using Firebase